1Password/scim-examples/docker/README.md

 Save the public certificate along with any provided intermediates from your certificate authority, and private key files as `certificate.pem` and `key.pem` (respectively) to the working directory.

+The provided intermediate(s) from your certificate authority must be _after_ the leaf cert that applies to your SCIM bridge deployment URL.

 > [!IMPORTANT]
-> If the intermediate certificate is not included, some identity providers (ex.
+> Without the intermediate(s) included, some identity providers (ex.
 [Okta](https://support.okta.com/help/s/article/receiving-pkix-path-building-failed-setting-up-a-hook-or-scim-server?language=en_US)) will be unable to validate your TLS certificate for your SCIM bridge.

 <details>
    <summary>An example certificate.pem file</summary>